Overview: Workcycles City Bikes

 The WorkCycles models can be divided into two series: Classic and Secret Service.
 The differences are more a matter of geometry, appearance and mass than technology.
 In fact many of our favorite components and materials are used almost universally throughout the line.

 Its also worth noting that there are no quality differences between the various WorkCycles models; We build bikes that are absolutely good enough to provide years of pleasurable transportation, nothing less.
-Just choose the bicycle that best suits your needs, with the assurance that our simplest single-speed is made with the same attention and care as the most expensive 8-speed model.
+Just choose the frame type, components and options that best suit your needs, with the assurance that our simplest 2-speed is made with the same attention and care as the most expensive Nuvinci CVT model.

-The Classic bicycles are more traditional in appearance, have longer wheelbases, and wider tires and mudguards.
+The Classic bicycles are more traditional in appearance, have a slightly more relaxed and stable ride thanks to a longer wheelbase and larger tires and mudguards.

 WorkCycles Classic Series Bicycles